Revisiting the de Rham-Witt complex: The Saturated de Rham--Witt Complex

-In this section, we introduce the {\it saturated de Rham-Witt complex} $\WOmega^{\ast}_{R}$ of a commutative $\F_p$-algebra $R$ (Definition~\ref{def80}).
-We define $\WOmega^{\ast}_{R}$ to be a strict Dieudonn\'{e} algebra satisfying a particular universal property, analogous to the characterization of the usual de Rham complex $\Omega^{\ast}_{R}$ as the commutative differential graded algebra generated by $R$.
-In the case where $R$ is a smooth algebra over a perfect ring $k$, we show that $\WOmega^{\ast}_{R}$ is quasi-isomorphic to the completed de Rham complex of any $W(k)$-lift of $R$ (Theorem~\ref{theo53}).
-In the case where $R$ is a regular Noetherian ring, we show that the saturated de Rham-Witt complex $\WOmega^{\ast}_{R}$ agrees with the classical de Rham-Witt complex $W \Omega^{\ast}_{R}$ constructed in \cite{illusie} (Theorem~\ref{theo53}).
+In this section, we introduce the {\it saturated de~Rham--Witt complex} $\WOmega^{\ast}_{R}$ of a commutative $\F_p$-algebra $R$ (Definition~\ref{def80}).
+We define $\WOmega^{\ast}_{R}$ to be a strict Dieudonn\'{e} algebra satisfying a particular universal property, analogous to the characterization of the usual de~Rham complex $\Omega^{\ast}_{R}$ as the commutative differential graded algebra generated by $R$.
+In the case where $R$ is a smooth algebra over a perfect ring $k$, we show that $\WOmega^{\ast}_{R}$ is quasi-isomorphic to the completed de~Rham complex of any $W(k)$-lift of $R$ (Theorem~\ref{theo53}).
+In the case where $R$ is a regular Noetherian ring, we show that the saturated de~Rham--Witt complex $\WOmega^{\ast}_{R}$ agrees with the classical de~Rham--Witt complex $W \Omega^{\ast}_{R}$ constructed in \cite{illusie} (Theorem~\ref{maintheoC}).